tinko26/ao.net/docs/namespaces/ao.logging.md

 # Ao.Logging

 The `Ao.Logging` namespace contains classes that support the logging of data into text files.
-I have been using them in field test applications mostly for debugging purposes, logging status and diagnostic information from vehicle components.
+I have been using them in field test applications mostly for debugging purposes and logging status and diagnostic information from vehicle components.

+## Session

 The `Session` class represents a folder containing a set of log files.
-The `SessionRoot` class represents a folder containing such sessions.
+The `SessionRoot` class represents a folder containing a set of sessions.
 It also provides a means to create new sessions.

 ```csharp
 var SR = new SessionRoot("C:\\logs");